Earnings Outlook For Independent Bank - Benzinga

-Independent Bank INDB is set to give its latest quarterly earnings report on Thursday, 2022-04-21.
+Independent Bank IBCP is set to give its latest quarterly earnings report on Tuesday, 2022-04-26.
 Here's what investors need to know before the announcement.

 Independent Bank bulls will hope to hear the company to announce they've not only beaten that estimate, but also to provide positive guidance, or forecasted growth, for the next quarter.